sophisid/sophisid/README.md

 # About Me:

-Currently working with Reactjs, Nextjs, Vuejs, Sass, Element and GraphQL.
+Currently working with Reactjs, React Native, Nextjs, Vuejs, Sass, Element and GraphQL.

 Experience with Semantic Data Projects using ResearchSpace, Metaphactory, Reactjs.